 Marlies Dahler is a bodyworker, body reader, breathing coach and has been helping people embody since 2000.
 She holds a Diploma in Counseling from The Haven Institute on Gabriola Island, and is a Registered Massage Therapist.

 Phillip Djwa is a social entrepreneur and the founder and President of Agentic Communications.
 He is a certified Internet Marketing specialist with 15 years experience in the high-technology industry.
 He’s worked for Fortune 500 companies, high-tech start-ups, and not-for-profit organizations.
 He holds an MFA in Electronic Arts from Rensselaer Polytechnic Institute. www.phillipdjwa.com

 Camille Dumond has worked at the crossroads of healing and social justice for over 15 years.
-She currently supports diverse individuals and groups as a trauma counsellor with the Vancouver Association for Survivors of Torture.
+She currently works in social innovation at RADIUS where she is manager of the Refugee Livelihood Lab.
 Camille also serves as faculty with the Inner Activist Project, where she bridges her interests in power relations, marginalization, spirituality and inner work through course offerings such as “Conscious Use of Power” and “Building Strong and Respectful Relationships”.
-Her passion and current training is in Process Work – learning to unfold the deepest experiences that arise not only in our bodies, emotions and psychology, but also in our communities, earth and the world.
 She holds Masters Degrees in Adult Education, Counselling Psychology and Process Oriented Facilitation and Conflict Studies.

 Dr. Don Dutton is a professor of Psychology at UBC.
 His research interests include: psychology of violence and applications of social psychology to the criminal justice system, and personality disorders.
 He is well known for his research on domestic violence and has published over 100 papers and 10 books. www.drdondutton.com